CFSA COVID-19 Guidelines

 If you have a rental suite in your home, the suite is a separate household.

 If you live in an apartment or house with roommates, you are all members of the same household.

 For others, including people who live alone, their core bubble may also contain a partner, relative, friend or co-parent who lives in a different household.
 This should be a maximum of two people outside of those living in your immediate household.

 The Canadian Forces Sailing Association (Esquimalt Squadron), located at Munroe Head on the north side of Esquimalt Harbour, supports recreation primarily for military personnel of CFB Esquimalt, their families and civilian members of DND, their dependants and a wide range of employees of Federal Government agencies.
-It also hosts the Victoria Branch of the Disabled Sailing Association of British Columbia.
+It is also co-located with Victoria Branch of the Disabled Sailing Association of British Columbia.